vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 - safely stored at temperatures of 2C to 8C, about the same as a domestic fridge

 ### Efficacy
+- if you have antibodies to the vector that they use, Chimpanzee Adenovirus results in neutralizing the vaccine efficacy.
+Such antibodies may develop after the first dose as well, nullifying the second dose.
+(Chinese had tried similar trials and had demonstrated 52% of their participants had antibodies to Adenovirus which is a naturally occurring viral infection.)

+#### Init strain
-- Indian population: Efficacy with single dose 52%.
+- Indian population, init strain: Efficacy with single dose 52%.
 Second dose close to 12 weeks 78.79%
-- UK Population: The efficacy with the first dose is about 70%.
+- UK Population, init strain: The efficacy with the first dose is about 70%.
 UK govt is going for single shot followed by 2nd dose by 12 weeks (will supposedly make efficacy 80%).
   - vaccine efficacy was 62.1% (n=8,895; CI 41.0% to 75.7%), and 90.0% (n=2,741; CI 67.4% to 97.0%) in participants who received a half dose followed by a full dose.
   - The protection starts on the 22nd day after the first dose.
-- if you have antibodies to the vector that they use, Chimpanzee Adenovirus results in neutralizing the vaccine efficacy.
-Such antibodies may develop after the first dose as well, nullifying the second dose.
-(Chinese had tried similar trials and had demonstrated 52% of their participants had antibodies to Adenovirus which is a naturally occurring viral infection.)
 - It reduces both asymptomatic ones as well as Severe cases.

 #### Against other variants